Get insider access

 1. Best FPS Mouse

-We'd also be doing a disservice if we didn't mention the Logitech G PRO X SUPERLIGHT 2, the Razer's closest competitor.
-It offers a 2000Hz native polling rate and weighs virtually the same, and its shape accommodates a wider range of hand sizes and grip types.
+If you don't mind missing out on absolutely bleeding-edge performance, Razer's previous generation Viper V2 Pro is still an outstanding choice, and it's currently available for cheaper than ever.
+Lastly, we'd be doing a disservice if we didn't mention the Logitech G PRO X SUPERLIGHT 2.
+It's a close competitor to the Razer, and its shape accommodates a wider range of hand sizes and grip types.
 It falls just shy of delivering the same level of sensor performance as the Razer, but it's an outstanding wireless gaming mouse in its own right.

 See our review